KALMA is a death positive brand for the living.

 IT’S GOOD TO GIVE BACK

-KALMA is proud to donate 10% of our profits quarterly in support of causes and organizations we care about.
-We have supported The Bail Project, Black Futures Lab, RAINN (Rape, Abuse & Incest National Network), The Order of The Good Death, The American Civil Liberties Union, The Southern Poverty Law Center, Planned Parenthood and The American Lung Association.
+KALMA is proud to donate 10% of our profits quarterly in support of needs, causes and organizations we care about.
+In addition to direct support to our community members for needs like funeral expenses and end-of-life care, we have supported The Bail Project, Black Futures Lab, RAINN (Rape, Abuse & Incest National Network), The Order of The Good Death, The American Civil Liberties Union, The Southern Poverty Law Center, Planned Parenthood and The American Lung Association.